st-h/ember-content-editable/README.md

 ### Versions

-**0.11.1** is the last stable version making use of the codebase used by [AddJAm](https://github.com/AddJAm) which should be compatible with older ember releases.
+**0.11.1** is the last stable version making use of the codebase implemented by [AddJAm](https://github.com/AddJAm) which should be compatible with older ember and IE releases.

-**1.0.0-alpha1** is a complete rewrite, which removes jquery dependencies and all ember legacy stuff like observers and computed properties.
-This version also removes support for type 'html' and puts its focus on being a drop in replacement for input and textarea elements.
-Please see this [issue](https://github.com/st-h/ember-content-editable/issues/36) for further details and to provide feedback.
-Or just contribute your ideas to the [1.0.0-rewrite](https://github.com/st-h/ember-content-editable/tree/1.0.0-rewrite) branch.
+**1.0.0-alpha.1** is a prerelease of a complete rewrite with the following changes:
+- removes jquery dependencies
+- removes IE9 and IE10 support
+- no observers and computed properties were harmed
+- only supports type `text` and therefore removes the `type` property completely
+- removes `stringInterpolator` functionality

+This enables us to significantly reduce the complexity of this addon as we now are able to rely on the browser to handle the modification of the dom and we only need to make sure to keep the binding of the provided property in sync.
+This should eliminate any potential bugs resulting from earlier custom implementations of key and copy-paste handlers as well as modifying the caret position.
+Please add any concerns or missing functionality to this [issue](https://github.com/st-h/ember-content-editable/issues/36) or contribute your ideas to the [1.0.0-rewrite](https://github.com/st-h/ember-content-editable/tree/1.0.0-rewrite) branch.

 ## Usage